How to fix the "ls: .: operation not permitted" error in Terminal

 Here's how to temporarily disable it:

-You'll first need to boot your Mac into recovery mode; depending on your device, this will vary.
+You'll first need to boot your Mac into macOS Recovery; depending on your device, this will vary.
 Here are the official steps from Apple for Macs with Apple silicon and for Intel-based Macs.

 -